Leica M11 Monochrom with the new redesigned Leica Summilux-M 50mm F1.4 CF 2023 lens

 Final thoughts on the Leica M11 Monochrom

-As I said before in my Leica M11 review about the triple-resolution feature, I’m not particularly for it.
-In the main, that’s because if you set the 18MP or 36MP feature by mistake then there’s no way to return to the native 60MP resolution, even when shooting RAW.
+As I mentioned in my Leica M11 review earlier that I am not particularly in favour of the triple-resolution feature.
+Mainly, that’s because if you accidentally select the 18MP or 36MP option, there’s no way to revert to the native 60MP resolution, even when shooting RAW.
 That could compromise an important job.
-Besides smaller file sizes, there’s no real benefit (in theory some slight gain in DR is likely but it’s unlikely to be noticeable).
-It’s simply pixel binning which you can do yourself in post with RAW anyway and likely with lower noise as a result.
+Besides smaller file sizes, there’s no real benefit (in theory, some slight gain in DR is possible, but it’s unlikely to be noticeable).
+It’s simply pixel binning, which you can do yourself in post with RAW anyway and likely with lower noise as a result.

 What I would prefer to see in place of the triple-resolution feature is a smart (lossy) compressed RAW (DNG) option, ideally producing files in the 35-40MB range.
-For what it’s worth the CR3 file from a Canon EOS R5, for example, is around 27-30MB from a 45MP sensor.
-When RAW file sizes are small you don’t have to worry about using the native resolution.
-But I’m speaking as RAW file advocate, I rarely if ever photograph in JPEG.
+For what it’s worth, the CR3 file from a Canon EOS R5, for example, is around 27-30MB from a 45MP sensor (without the dual-pixel feature enabled).
+When RAW file sizes are small, you don’t have to worry about using the native resolution.
+But I’m speaking as a RAW file advocate, I rarely, if ever, photograph in JPEG.

 Check stock and prices [affiliate links]